Azure-Samples/azure-search-dotnet-samples/image-serving-example/README.md

 To validate the SDK model and request serialization without Azure resources, run `dotnet run -- --validate-local`.

-A successful run verifies:
+A successful run verifies these independent paths:

-- The generated index contains a nonempty `image_path`.
+- An ordinary wildcard query against the generated index finds a nonempty `image_path`, and the app downloads that asset by using its own identity.
 - A disabled retrieval sends zero images to the model.
 - An enabled retrieval reports positive `ImagesRetrieved`, `ImagesSentToModel`, and `TotalImageSizeBytes` values.
-- The referenced blob contains bytes and has an `image/*` content type.
+- The separately selected blob contains bytes and has an `image/*` content type.

 ## Documentation